Alfred B. Thompson: War service (including as a PoW)

 Captured RAF aircrewmen were somewhat of a novelty at this early point in the war.
 This led to Thompson being taken for a brief meeting with Hermann Göring, commander-in-chief of the Luftwaffe (i.e. the German air force).
-Göring was surprised to learn that Thompson was a Canadian; they then conversed about Canadian ice hockey of which Göring was a fan.
+Göring was surprised to learn that Thompson was a Canadian; they then spoke about Canadian ice hockey of which Göring was a fan.
 Propaganda photos and film were taken of Thompson.
 He was subsequently, over time, held at various PoW camps, ultimately ending up at Stalag Luft 3 near Sagan, Germany (today Żagań, Poland).
-Interestingly, Thompson was not the first in his family line to be a PoW: his great-grandfather William Thompson, a captain in the Canadian Militia and a veteran of the legendary Battle of Queenston Heights, was captured by American forces during the Anglo-American War of 1812 (as was one of William's brothers too) and sent to a PoW camp in Massachusetts.
+Interestingly, Thompson was not the first in his family line to be a PoW: his great-grandfather William Thompson, a captain in the Canadian Militia and a veteran of the legendary Battle of Queenston Heights, was captured by American forces during the Anglo-American War of 1812 (as was one of William's brothers too) and sent to a prison camp in Massachusetts.

 The Canadian Red Cross Society, to ameliorate the hardships of life in a PoW camp, almost immediately began dispatching parcels to Thompson.
 Within roughly two months of his capture, the Red Cross had sent him a parcel of clothing and "other necessities."
 By February 1942, the Red Cross was sending him eight parcels of food each month to supplement his prison camp diet.

 On August 2, 1942, when Thompson had been a PoW for almost three years, his father, aged 80, died in Penetanguishene after a short illness.
 It was reported that Thompson's being a PoW had been causing his father “increasing anxiety” over those years.